muitdebos/blender-d2tools/README.md

 ## How to use

 1. Go to the Diablo 2 tab in View3D tools panel.
+2. Choose if you want a World setup or Item setup.
+World is anything isometric-- monsters, characters, environments.
+Items are anything face-on, primarily inventory graphics.
-2. If this is the first time, check out the Generate tab.
+3. If this is the first time, check out the Generate tab.
 Most likely you want all selected and hit "Generate".

   - `Rotatebox` is an empty object created at the Scene root.
 It will contain the camera and lighting.
-These settings are based off semi-official settings used by Blizzard.
+For "World", these settings are based off semi-official settings used by Blizzard.
+"Item" inventory graphics don't have standardized render settings.

-  - `Scale example` generates a very blocky example of approximately the size of a human, once rendered, in the game.
+  - `Scale example` generates a very blocky example of approximately the size of a human, once rendered, in the game, or for the "Item" template it generates a 2x4 inventory tile size collection of cubes.
 ![Scale example](https://github.com/iuitdebos/blender-d2tools/blob/main/size_example.png)

   - `Scene setup` prepares your .blend file by changing the settings a bit.

-3. Whenever you want to render out the frames, go to the Render Properties tab.
+4. Whenever you want to render out the frames, go to the Render Properties tab.
 I highly suggest filling in the animation frame naming convention Blizzard used, e.g. CRTRLITNUHTH for Corrupt Rogue idle animation.
-4. Choose the settings you want, then head to the Render tab.
+5. Choose the settings you want, then head to the Render tab.
-5. If you are rendering an opaque graphic, I recommend checking "Transparent".
+6. If you are rendering an opaque graphic, I recommend checking "Transparent".
 If you want a glowy overlay like an aura or certain monster glow effects, uncheck "Transparent" as the game uses blend modes to do the effects.
-6. Once you're satisfied, SAVE FIRST, then hit "Render Directions".
+7. Once you're satisfied, SAVE FIRST, then hit "Render Directions".
 There is no UI feedback, but Blender is now rendering out all the frames according to the Render Properties.
-7. Blender has a tendency to crash.
+8. Blender has a tendency to crash.
 If it crashed somewhere halfway, you can use the "Skip Directions" to jump ahead to where it crashed.

 ## Importing renders into the game